philling83/PT-Sept-2023/2-Section/2-week/1-day/README.md

 - The database is actually just a file in your project folder
 - Can be pushed to github, so pairs can pick up from where you left off

-## Key Notes To Keep In Mind

-- This is another concept heavy mod and also "look-up" heavy week
-  - Are we comfortable finding the syntax for how to do something?
-  - Make sure you go over the readings, and practice with what they say in the readings
-- Practice makes perfect, Bonus Practice makes a passing exam score

 ### Quick SQLite Commands Reference
 Think as SQLite CLI commands like node commands.